igrafx/miningkafka/howto.md

 ### iGrafx UDFs: Quickstart
 UDFs (User Defined Functions) are useful for applying custom transformations to each value in a specific column of a stream.

-You can create custom UDFs and integrate them into LiveConnect, making them available for use in data pipelines to enhance processing and transformation capabilities.
+You can create custom UDFs and integrate them into the Docker Compose module, making them available for use in data pipelines to enhance processing and transformation capabilities.

 If you want to use the iGrafx UDFs, you must first go to the ``igrafx-udfs`` directory as follows:

 ```bash
 cd igrafx-udfs/
 ```
-Then, you can build the desired JAR file containing all the UDFs using the following command:
+Then, you can build the desired JAR file containing all the UDFsusing the following command:

 ```bash
 sbt assembly
 ```
 Once the **JAR** is created, you can find it in the ``/igrafx-udfs/target/scala-2.13`` repository.
-Copy the latest **JAR** and paste it in the ``/docker-compose/extensions/`` directory of the iGrafx Liveconnect module.
+Copy the latest **JAR** and paste it in the ``/docker-compose/extensions/`` directory of the Docker Compose module.
 If this directory doesn't exist, you can create it.

-Now, by relaunching Liveconnect with the ``make liveconnect`` command, you will now be able to use the UDFs in ksql.
+Now, by relaunching the infrastructure with the ``make start`` command, you will now be able to use the UDFs in ksql.

 Moreover, you can display a list of available UDFs using the following command in the **ksqlDB CLI**: